Lamaun/dockerRAM/README.md

 - dockerRAM
   - loads from disk
   - starts docker
+- dockerINF
+  - prints some info about the current state
+- dockerKIL
+  - stops docker
+  - frees ram

 Installation of a new docker should be done in the following way:
 ```